 Implementing, replacing, or merging identity and access management systems can present a challenge for organizations and is associated with costs.
 So, we think it is worth looking at the benefits of having a well-functioning IAM system in place.

 Managing access does not mean that gaining access must be hard.
 A good IAM system enables quick, easy, and secure access to those individuals who need it and can have it based on security policies.

 One major advantage of successful IAM is that it enables Single Sign On (SSO) for the end-user.
 That means that users do not have to login to each application individually.
 Instead they have a single login that they can use to access all systems they need for their interactions including systems by third-party providers.
 This leads to higher employee productivity and loyalty due to easier, faster, and more precise access.
 For costumer centric IAM it leads to a better customer experience.

-Administrators are also happier as they have fewer manual steps since they do not need to give each access individually due to the help of automation, the introduction of roles and self-service.
+Administrators are also happier they have fewer manual steps since they do not need to give each access individually.
+Due to the help of automation, the introduction of roles and self-service.

 Depending on security regulations an IAM system can help to allow remote access as well as bring your own device (BYOD).